 - Cleaner and more organized

-- Easier to manage when app grows
+- Easier to manage as app grows

 - Centralized route definitions